-SECTION 14.
+SECTION 13.
 A.S.
 STUDENT COMMISSION ON RACIAL EQUALITY

 The A.S.
-Student Commission on Racial Equality is a body funded by the UCSB undergraduates concerned with providing a positive and comfortable learning environment for persons from diverse and underrepresented ethnic and racial backgrounds (i.e., Latinx/Chicanx, Blacks, African-American, Asian American, Pacific Islander, South Asian, Southwest Asian/North African/Middle Eastern, First Nation, Native American, etc.).
-Its purpose is to confront and pro-actively resolve issues of ethnicity-related concerns and create and promote programs to educate the student body on issues concerning the campus and community that affect students of UCSB.
+Student Commission on Racial Equality (SCORE) is a body funded by the UCSB undergraduates concerned with providing a positive and comfortable learning environment for persons from diverse and underrepresented ethnic and racial backgrounds (i.e., Latinx/Chicanx, Blacks, African-American, Asian American, Pacific Islander, South Asian, Southwest Asian/North African/Middle Eastern, First Nation, Native American, etc.).
+Its purpose is to confront and proactively resolve issues of ethnicity-related concerns and create and promote programs to educate the student body on issues concerning the campus and community that affect students of UCSB.
 This Commission shall implement and support rules and regulations that will help provide a safer atmosphere for students of color on this campus, and network with other groups campus departments or other universities to help combat racism at UCSB or other educational institutions.
 The Commission shall form subcommittees as deemed necessary.

-- 1) One (1) Internal Chair
+- 1) Two (2) Co-Chairs

-- 2) One (1) External Chair
+- 2) One (1) Conference Director

-- 3) One (1) Senator Liaison
+- 3) One (1) Administrative Coordinator

-- 4) Two (2) Co-Administrative Coordinators
+- 4) Two (2) Outreach Coordinators

-- 5) One (1) Outreach Coordinator

-- 6) One (1) Financial Coordinator
+- 5) One (1) Financial Director

-- 7) One (1) Multimedia Director
+- 6) One (1) Multimedia Director

-- 8) Two (2) Education Directors
+- 7) Two (2) Education Coordinators

+- 8) One (1) Senate Liaison

+- a) Conditional voting power based on the Liaison's attendance to executive board meetings.